askorama/orama/packages/docs/cloud/performing-search/vector-search.md

 To perform a vector search with Orama Cloud, you need to populate an Orama index with vectors.
 Currently, this can be achieved through [automatic embeddings generation](/cloud/orama-ai/automatic-embeddings-generation) during the deployment process.

+As an alternative, you can provide your own vectors while inserting new documents into an Orama index.

-Once you have at least one index containing vectors, you can perform vector search by using the `searchVector` function:
+Once you have at least one index containing vectors, you can perform vector search by using the `search` function:

 ```ts
 import { OramaClient } from '@oramacloud/client'